-- libdirs: List of relative paths (starting from the package root) of directories in which to find library object binaries (.lib, .a, .so, .dylib).
+- libdirs: List of relative paths (starting from the package root) of directories in which to find library object binaries (\.lib, \.a, \.so, \.dylib).
 By default it is initialized to ['lib'], and it is rarely changed. - resdirs: List of relative paths (starting from the package root) of directories in which to find resource files (images, xml, etc).
 By default it is initialized to ['res'], and it is rarely changed. - bindirs: List of relative paths (starting from the package root) of directories in which to find library runtime binaries (like Windows .dlls).
 By default it is initialized to ['bin'], and it is rarely changed. - srcdirs: List of relative paths (starting from the package root) of directories in which to find sources (like .c, .cpp).
 By default it is empty.
-It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too). - build_modules: List of relative paths to build system related utility module files created by the package.
-Used by CMake generators to include .cmake files with functions for consumers. e.g: self.cpp_info.build_modules.append("cmake/myfunctions.cmake").
-Those files will be included automatically in cmake/cmake_multi generators when using conan_basic_setup() and will be automatically added in cmake_find_package/cmake_find_package_multi generators when find_package() is used. - defines: Ordered list of preprocessor directives.
-It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries. - system_libs: Ordered list of system libs the consumer should link against.
+It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too). - build\modules: List of relative paths to build system related utility module files created by the package.
+Used by CMake generators to include .cmake files with functions for consumers. e.g: self.cpp\info.build\modules.append("cmake/myfunctions.cmake").
+Those files will be included automatically in cmake/cmake\multi generators when using conan\basic\setup() and will be automatically added in cmake\find\package/cmake\find\package\multi generators when find\package() is used. - defines: Ordered list of preprocessor directives.
+It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries. - system libs: Ordered list of system libs the consumer should link against.
 Empty by default. - cflags, cxxflags, sharedlinkflags, exelinkflags: List of flags that the consumer should activate for proper behavior.
-Usage of C++11 could be configured here, for example, although it is true that the consumer may want to do some flag processing to check if different dependencies are setting incompatible flags (c++11 after c++14). - name: Alternative name for the package so generators can take into account in order to generate targets or file names. - components: [Experimental] Dictionary with names as keys and a component object as value to model the different components a package may have: libraries, executables...
-Read more about this feature at Using Components.
+Usage of C++11 could be configured here, for example, although it is true that the consumer may want to do some flag processing to check if different dependencies are setting incompatible flags (c++11 after c++14).